 2. Customer service matters—big time.

-As a physical therapist, I’m all about making people feel better, but I had to learn early on that the treatment itself isn’t the whole experience.
+What is it like to be a physical therapist?
+Being a PT, I’m all about making people feel better, but I had to learn early on that the treatment itself isn’t the whole experience.
 When I got out of PT school, I was so focused on what I’d learned regarding the treatment of specific conditions that I forgot to think about my patients as people.
 Being a physical therapist isn’t only about treating a patient’s low back pain or arthritis.
 We’ve got to treat each and every patient as a whole human being—not a condition.
 Helping patients recover involves more than achieving a desired outcome; studies show that patient satisfaction—which often hinges on things like great first impressions, short wait times, and consistent therapist-patient communication—is a key component of treatment and directly correlates to patient outcomes.
 With consumers taking charge of their own health care, competition intensifying, and everyone posting reviews online, PTs must understand the value of customer service and patient interaction with respect to the overall outcome of treatment.

 3. Physical therapy is a brand.